top of page

 However when it comes to Cannabis, there is no such approach.
 Cannabis writers barely cover the subject of traditional growing regions and very few serious scientists of any discipline have approached subject with this sort of rigour.

 First, the strains of the last 500 years would need to be properly understood.
-Haze is supposedly a mixture of three columbians.
-What is the genetic backround of Punta Rojo or the so called 'Highland Columbian'?
+Haze is supposedly a mixture of three Colombians.
+What is the genetic background of Punta Rojo or the so called 'Highland Colombian'?

 What makes those strains different from any other?